SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

 This means you pass all the tests.
 We will run your code with another test case (also contains 3 tests) to check your parsing result.
 When you pass all the tests, you can get 60 points.

 ### Build the DNS server (40 points)
 You need to finish the `handle` function in `MyLocalDNSServerHandler` class to implement a iterative DNS server.
 The iteration process can be terminated when there is A type RR in the answer section.
 If there is only CNAME type RR in the answer section, you need to send a new query to the server of the CNAME and append the answer section of the new reply to the original reply.

-For example, when using `dig @127.0.0.1 www.baidu.com a -p 9999` to reslove the ip address of `www.baidu.com`, there will be only a CNAME type RR in the answer section, which points to `www.a.shifen.com`.
+when using `dig @127.0.0.1 www.baidu.com a -p 9999` to reslove the ip address of `www.baidu.com`, there will be only a CNAME type RR in the answer section, which points to `www.a.shifen.com`.
 Then you need to send a new query to the server of `www.a.shifen.com` and append the answer section of the new reply to the original reply.

 <p align="center">